drdla/vite-boilerplate/README.md

 ## Installation

 This repo provides a [Dev Container][devcontainer] to enable developing in a fully pre-set up and isolated environment.

 To use it, you need to have [Docker] and the [VSCode extension for Dev Containers][devcontainersExtension] set up.

-When you open the project in VSCode it will show a popup informing you that the "Folder contains a Dev Container".
+When you open the project in VSCode, it will show a popup informing you that the "Folder contains a Dev Container".
 Click the "Reopen in container" button to start the container and open the folder in the container with VSCode configured and all recommended plugins installed.
 It will also install all required dependencies for you.

 When you open the container for the first time, the container needs to build, which might take a little time.
 Once it has been built, starting the container is almost instant.

 If you don't want to work with the Dev Container, you need to install the dependencies with `yarn install` after checking out the repo.